rick40096/Lionell-Messi-Archive/README.md

-#NOTE :- BOT IS STILL UNDER DEVELOPMENT.
-PLEASE WAIT FOR ALL MODULES TO BE CREATED
+<h2 align="center">BOT IS STILL UNDER DEVELOPMENT.
+PLEASE WAIT FOR ALL MODULES TO BE CREATED </h2>